majidgolshadi/announcer/README.md

 default_cluster="A"
 rate_limit=123123 #Send message/sec

-#Every cluster can ONLY has Client or Component connection
+#Each cluster can ONLY has Client or Component connection
 #Please attention to use only one of them
 [client]
 username="4"